wdporter/i-am-that-vuepress/73-the-death-of-the-mind-is-the-birth-of-wisdom/readme.md

 it is over?
 It has merged into silence in which the beginning, middle and end of the lecture are all together.
 Time has come to a stop, it was, but is no more.
 The silence after a life of talking and the silence after a life of silence is the same silence.
-Immortality is freedom from the feeling ‘I am’.
+Immortality is freedom from the feeling “I Am”.
 Yet it is not extinction.
 On the contrary, it is a state infinitely more real, aware and happy than you can possibly think of.
 Only self-consciousness is no more.

-**Q:**&ensp;Why does the Great Death of the mind coïncide with the ‘small death’ of the body?
+**Q:**&ensp;Why does the Great Death of the mind coïncide with the “small death” of the body?

 **M:**&ensp;It does not!
 You may die a hundred deaths without a break in the mental turmoil.
 Or you may keep your body and die only in the mind.
 The death